Sodium Methoxide

 Sodium methoxide, also known as sodium methylate, is an inorganic compound composed of sodium and methoxide ions with the chemical formula NaOCH3.
 It is a colorless to yellowish-brown liquid that is highly soluble in water and is commonly used in various industries as a strong base, a catalyst, and a chemical intermediate.

-In the chemical industry, sodium methoxide is mainly used as a catalyst for the production of biofuels, detergents, and soaps.
+In the chemicals industry, sodium methoxide is mainly used as a catalyst for the production of biofuels, detergents, and soaps.
 It is also utilized in the production of methacrylic acid, which is a starting material for the manufacture of polymethyl methacrylate (PMMA), a type of plastic commonly used in various applications such as optical lenses, cell phone screens, and safety glasses.

 Another significant use of sodium methoxide is in the synthesis of alkylates, which are important intermediates for the production of gasoline, diesel fuel, and other petrochemical products.
 Sodium methoxide reacts with alcohols to form alkylates, which are then used to produce high-octane gasoline and diesel fuel additives.
 This reaction is known as the alkylation process and is an essential step in the production of high-quality fuels.